 Geneva is wonderful at any time of the year.
 In the summer months, look out for the wonderful fireworks that light up the sky on certain evenings.
 The crowd of visitors changes throughout the year.
 In the summer there are more tourists, many from the Middle East, attracted by the designer shopping and delightful weather between 20 and 30 °C. Outside the summer, expect a more corporate crowd and cooler temperatures.

 How to get there

-Geneva Airport is only around 20 minutes drive from the centre of Geneva.
-There are trains connecting the airport to the town centre but the easiest and most convenient way to get to Geneva is to take a quick taxi ride.
+Geneva Airport is only around 20 minutes drive from the center of Geneva.
+There are trains connecting the airport to the town center but the easiest and most convenient way to get to Geneva is to take a quick taxi ride.
 British Airways flies from London to Geneva in just over an hour.

 The Mandarin Oriental Geneva is located on the banks of a wide river that leads into the Lake.
 It is perhaps one or two minutes of a pleasant riverside walk to reach the main lake, where you can literally walk for miles around the water’s edge, to Geneva old town, to the lido for swimming, or you may simply choose to stroll along the promenade for as long as your legs will bear.

 The hotel is, unsurprisingly, Oriental in style with a touch under 200 rooms.
 The foyer feels intimate with loads of marble and mirrored pillars.
 An impressive flower arrangement greets you as you arrive through the rotating doors and the back walls of the stairs offer underlit etchings that remind me of something you might find in an Egyptian pyramid.